sentryco/SplitViewKit/README.md

 ## Todo:

-- Consider renaming package to `SplitContainerView` or `SplitViewWrapper`
-- Consider adding placeholder views when there is no selection etc (currently there is always a selection)
+- Clean up the readme a bit 👈🔥
-- Add orientation debug label: "portrait", "landscape" to the bottom debugcontainer
+- Add ability to pass columnwidths in the init 👈
+- Try not setting column width for ipad. see if OS adjusts it etc? 👈 might solve the issue regarding compact mode event detection etc
+- Add code example to readme 👈
+- Test to see if macOS works out of the box 👈
+- Test support for dark / lightmode (make different b/w gifs etc) 👈
+- Remove SplitViewKitTests Unit tests. from code and github actions 👈
+- Figure out how to avoid subduing the colors in compact mode 👈
+- When going to compact mode.
+Widths are not updated (currently orientation change only updates this) 👈
+- Look for an event that is called when we go into different compact / regular modes etc 👈
 - An option for 70% landscape mode could be to not use .all, and use .double instead
 - Add dependency overview to readme. we use HybridColor etc
-- Add better support for 2-coulmn working right out of the box.
-Or add notes on how to do it
-- Experiment with overflow working in detail column (maybe not, better to contain content)
-- Maybe add buttons that toggle different split-view modes? (explore how this should look first etc)
 - Remove mainIndex -> the "main index" and "main model" uuid does duplicate index keeping
-- Add code example to readme
-- Test support for dark / lightmode (make different b/w gifs etc)
-- Add alert for settings items in the example code
-- Figure out how to avoid subduing the colors in compact mode
-- When going to compact mode.
-Widths are not updated (currently orientation change only updates this)
-- Look for an event that is called when we go into different compact / regular modes etc
-- Test to see if macOS works out of the box
-- improve doc with cursor 🏀
-- Add ability to pass columnwidths in the init
-- Clean up the readme a bit
-- Try not setting column width for ipad. see if OS adjusts it etc? 👈 might solve the issue regarding compact mode event detection etc
 - Look into using TupleView ?
 Research how it works etc
 - Add anim to hide / show of sidebar-visibility-button

-- Add resource section with all the links in the repo. ask cursor to collect all of the links 👈
-- Remove SplitViewKitTests Unit tests. from code and github actions
+## Future improvements:

+- Consider adding better support for 2-coulmn working right out of the box.
+Or add notes on how to do it
+- Consider experimenting with overflow working in detail column (maybe not, better to contain content)
+- Consider adding buttons that toggle different split-view modes? (explore how this should look first etc)
+- Consider improving the datamodel in the example project.
+Make it simpler